 Right now it’s so cold outside that nothing much is moving that doesn’t have to, so are these as popular in winter as summer?
 Yep, no fall off in requests for iced fruit treats, though the popsicles don’t taste as good with winter bought fruit, if you know what I mean.

 If you have a baby or toddler you might find this free guide to good eating habits for kids worth a read, lots of good advice which if I’d followed all those years ago…

-But the best advice I can offer you for kids of any age and folk suffering from diabetes, is to go read the post and reviews on Yonanas Frozen Treat Makers, there are several models to choose from and other brands as well.
-When it came to getting kids eating fruit these were an awesome and unexpected solution, which also sorted out one unhappy diabetics cravings too.
+But the best advice I can offer you for kids of any age and folk suffering from diabetes is to go read the post and reviews on Yonanas Frozen Treat Makers, there are several models to choose from and other brands as well.
+When it came to getting kids eating fruit these were an awesome and unexpected solution, which also sorted out one unhappy diabetic cravings too.
 Result!